Aragas/Bannerlord.MBOptionScreen/README.md

 AKA MBOptionScreen Standalone.
+Previously, a fork of [ModLib](https://github.com/mipen/ModLib) that was de-forked.

 MCM is a Mod Options screen library designed to let modders use its API for defining the options.
 It can also display settings from other API's like ModLib, pre 1.3 and post 1.3, MBOv1/MCMv2, by using the compatibility layer modules.